clojurewerkz/cassaforte.docs/articles/cql.md

   ORDER BY post_id desc;
 ```

+### Range Queries

-Finally, you can use range queries to get a slice of data:
+It is possible to use range queries to get a slice of data:

 ``` clojure
 (ns cassaforte.docs